 The lower Deschutes is wide and full of steelhead water, or “swing water”.
 For the same reason we use spey rods for steelhead we use them for trout.
 Swinging flies for trout is an effective way to cover vast amounts of the river otherwise impossible to fish with a fly.

 We primarily fish dry flies when the salmon flies and golden stones hit the scene.
 Adult stones usually show up the last week in April, trout key on them slowly, spot by spot until eventually they are keying on them throughout the entire river.
 Dry-fly fishing remains excellent on the lower river until old water shows up in November.

-European Style Nymphing has become very popular in recent year.
-For those interested in doing something different we have a lot of great water to play with ESN.
+European Style Nymphing, or “euro nymphing” has become very popular on the Lower Deschutes.
+For those interested in doing something different we have a lot of great water to play with “euro rods”.
 We are prepared to fish a number of styles and a n umber of spots to make your day is a success.
 We carry a small fly shop on board.

 A guided day of trout fishing includes rods and reels, flies, ice cold water, and we usually find a spot in the shade for lunch.
 Anglers need to be prepared for all weather conditions but it’s generally warm and sunny.
 The new solar hoodies are popular as well as a “buff” but don’t forget sunscreen, polarized glasses and a good hat.